gabehassler/PRGS-Intro-to-ML-2024/README.md

     * For longer assignments, I recommend committing your work periodically to the 'develop' branch.
     * Don't commit the HTML output in your develop branch.
 6. Merge the 'develop' branch into the 'main' branch.
-7. Commit the compiled HTML notebook output to the 'main' branch.
+8. Output the results of your notebook to an .html file and commit that .html file to the 'main' branch.
-8. Push your changes to your GitHub repo.
+9. Push your changes to your GitHub repo.